 The Company policy for determining 'Material Subsidiaries' and on'Related Party Transactions' as approved by the Board can be accessed on the Companywebsite link: http://www.nucleussoftware.com/investors .

 Particulars of contracts or arrangements with related parties in theprescribed Form AOC-2 are provided as Annexure A to this Directors' Report.

 11. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-12. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION OF THE COMPANYBETWEEN THE END OF FINANCIAL YEAR 2017 AND DATE OF THIS REPORT
+12. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION OFTHE COMPANY BETWEEN THE END OF FINANCIAL YEAR 2018 AND DATE OF THIS DIRECTORS' REPORT

-No material changes and commitments have occurred after the close of the year till thedate of this Report which affect the financial position ofthe Company.
+No material changes and commitments have occurred after the close ofthe year till the date of this Directors' Report which affect the financial position ofthe Company.

 13. CHANGE IN THE NATURE OF BUSINESS